MariusRatzka/awesome-computer-generated-images/README.md

 ## Youtube Tutorials

+[An introduction to Shader Art Coding](https://youtu.be/f4s1h2YETNY): In this tutorial, kishimisu explore the fascinating realm of shader art coding and aim to offer helpful insights and guidance to assist you in beginning your own creative journey.

 [The Coding Train ](https://www.youtube.com/@TheCodingTrain): The Coding Train is on its way with creative coding video tutorials on subjects ranging from the basics of programming languages like JavaScript to algorithmic art, machine learning, simulation, generative poetry, and more.

 [The Cherno](https://www.youtube.com/@thecherno): A YouTube channel run by Yan Chernikov, providing tutorials on game development, graphics programming, and various other programming topics.